 By now, you must have understood the nitty-gritty of Apache and NGINX.
 Let us see how they differ from each other with a detailed comparative analysis done below.

-Apache vs NGINX - A Detailed Comparison (Pros and Cons)
+Apache vs NGINX - Comparison on the differences (Pros and Cons)

-In terms of performance, it will not be wrong to say that NGINX performs better than Apache.
+In terms of performance in our Apache vs Nginx article, it will not be wrong to say that NGINX performs better than Apache.
 Apache performs better when hosting sites that receive lower levels of traffic ie. 1000 requests per hour.
 On the other hand, NGINX is brilliant at hosting sites that receive massive traffic and a lot of requests simultaneously.
 This is not surprising at all because NGINX, as a server, was designed to perform well at scale.
 On top of this, the memory consumption of NGINX is also lower and it tends to handle more requests and connections simultaneously without overloading the host server much.
 If Apache is to face such a large number of requests, it would end up slowing down its performance and speed.

 2. Static vs dynamic content